 (Republishing your post)

-When you do this, your post will automatically be redistributed to your email subscribers.
-However, the publication date and time will not change, so the post’s link and position in the timeline will remain unchanged.
+When you do this, your post will automatically redistribute to your blog subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in your timeline will stay the same.

-Tip: If you want a republished post to display first on your site, you can always make it “sticky” …
+Tip: If you want a republished post to show up first on your site, you can always make it “sticky” …

-If you’ve scheduled a blog post to be published later, but changed your mind and want to publish it immediately, simply head back to the Edit Post screen for your scheduled post.
+If you’ve scheduled a WordPress post to be published in the future, but then change your mind and want to publish it immediately, just return to the Edit Post page for your scheduled post.

 Click Publish …

-Your post will now be published right away …
+Your post will now publish right away …

 Troubleshooting Scheduled Posts